-Parameter Description The filtering criteria lets you determine the target instances and the (egress or ingress) direction of tapping the network traffic.
+Parameter Description Rule A rule (R) contains specific filtering criteria that the packets must match.
+The filtering criteria lets you determine the target instances and the (egress or ingress) direction of tapping the network traffic.
 The rules must contain the appropriate Layer 2 (L2) to Layer 4 (L4) filters defined in them.
 For example, if you want to filter the traffic for HTTP Port 80, you must select the following criteria: • Layer 2-Ethertype IPv4 • Layer 3-Protocol TCP • Layer 4-Port Destination 80 By default, a rule always displays conditions based on the attributes of L2.
-Refer to Figure 21: Default Rule Conditions on page 66.
-Search Layer 2 Conditions ▼ Ether Type A rule is also associated with priority and action set.
+Refer to Figure 1: Default Rule Conditions • Ether Type MAC Source MAC Destination VLAN VLAN PCP VLAN TCI Pass All Figure 1: Default Rule Conditions A rule is also associated with priority and action set.
 Priority A priority determines the order in which the rules are executed.
 The greater the value, the higher the priority.
 The priority value can range from 0 to 99.
-Action Set An Action Set is an exit point in a map that you can drag and create links to the other maps, applications, and monitoring tools.
-A single map can have multiple action sets.
-A single action set can have multiple links connecting to maps and applications.
-You can create an Action Set when you create a rule for a map.